 - You must persevere in all trials and temptations.

 - The saints said this prayer slowly and devoutly.

 Affections: (When one touches your heart, use your own words.)

-- Focus all my desires upon your Kingdom.
+- O Jesus, focus all my desires upon your Kingdom.

 - O Father, I will live for your glory.

-- Let your Kingdom break into my life.
+- Lord, let your Kingdom break into my life.

 - Jesus, reveal the Father’s will.
 I will do it always.